Best-IPTV-Provider-US-and-Canada-2026/Best-IPTV-Provider-US-and-Canada-2026/README.md

 Q5: Do I need VPN?

-No, but depending on region it can be recommended for privacy.
+No, but depending on the region, it can be recommended for privacy.

 # Why You Can Trust in Github